astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 cdutrnhpsba
 : For chloroplast trnH-psbA region

-The reference databases for chimera-removal are located under “`InstallPath/share/claident/uchimedb`”.
+The reference databases for chimera-removal are located under “`[Install Path]/share/claident/uchimedb`”.
 You can list the contents of that folder to see which databases are available.

 For bacterial 16S, SILVA SSURef or SSUParc is recommended, and for fungal ITS, the UNITE's “Full UNITE+INSD dataset for eukaryotes” is recommended.